T-PWK/flake-idgen/README.md

 <Buffer 50 dd d6 49 f0 00 00 00>
 ```

+### Counter overflow ###
+Flake ID Generator can generate up to 4096 unique identifiers within a millisecond.
+When generator tries to generate more than 4096 identifiers within a millisecond, the following things will happen:
+* When using `next()` without a callback function, an error is thrown.
+* When using `next(cb)` with a callback function, the callback function is called in the following millisecond without any error.

+### Additional generator setup parameters ###
 Flake Id generator constructor takes optional parameter (generator configuration options) with the following properties:
 * `datacenter` (5 bit) - datacenter identifier.
 It can have values from 0 to 31.
 * `worker` (5 bit) - worker identifier.
 It can have values from 0 to 31.